FredaXin/blog_posts/creating_functions_for_EDA.md

 ## Functions for Handling Missing Values

-One important step in the EDA is to inspect missing values, study if there is any patterns in the missing values, and make a decision about how to deal with them accordingly.
+One important step in the EDA is to inspect missing values, study if there are any patterns in the missing values, and make a decision about how to deal with them accordingly.